SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

 ## 3.2.
 Video playback issues / buffers / buggy

 Include the `spoof signature verification` and `client spoof` patch

 You can get a guide on that [here](https://github.com/SodaWithoutSparkles/revanced-troubleshooting-guide/blob/main/add-patch.md)

+If you cannot find them, you probably patched an non-supported YT version.

 ## 3.3.
 App not installed / Installation is blocked